jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 <https://gist.github.com/blink1073/1c21ec077acbb9178e01e14936ddda1b>`__ that
 also has a link to some additional videos that were not uploaded to YouTube.

-It's not always obvious when an accessibility issue should be fixed in the JupyterLab versus Lumino codebase.
+It's not always obvious when an accessibility issue should be fixed in JupyterLab or Lumino.
 Some guidance to help you identify where your change should be made:

 - Generally speaking, if you can fix the issue in Lumino, it's better to fix it in Lumino because then the fix will be absorbed in more places.